 While this is a noble aim, the state can’t use substance abuse alone to take children from married parents.
 The State MUST prove clear and present danger and then prove a parent unfit before they can deny care, custody, or control, equal protection violation.
 Just as the state cannot take a child away from a parent just because they drink some alcohol, they should not be able to take the child from a parent that does an illegal drug outside the presence of the child, and without demonstrating that the parent was unable to provide for or care for the basic needs of the child – the same as a married person.

-This one is clearly too broad in the face of infringing on the First Amendment rights of parents.
-The Court may not like what the parents discuss with their children but they cannot except within very strict limits, limit the speech of parents based on the content of that speech.
+This prior restraint on speech is clearly over broad in the face of infringing on the First Amendment rights of parents.
+The Court may not like what the parents discuss with their children but they cannot, except within very strict limits, limit the speech of parents based on the content of that speech.
 This makes no allowance for the different age levels or maturity levels of the children.
-It is the parent’s decision what they tell their children within the laws that apply to married and single parents as well.
-Different sets of rules should not be made for divorcing parents.
-If the State can’t command married parents not to make disparaging comments about the other parent then the state can’t do so to divorcing parents.
+It is the parent’s decision what they say to their children under laws which must be equally applicable to married and single parents alike.
+Different sets of rules for divorcing parents are impermissible under the equal protection clause.
+If the State is prohibited from restraining married parents from making disparaging comments about the other parent then the state can’t do so to divorcing parents.

 The State allows children of certain ages to make decisions about having an abortion without notifying their parents.
 Those same children can handle some age appropriate discussion of the obscene behavior of our family court system, if for no other reason than to explain why the parent is so stressed, upset, and broke.
 Maybe the child needs to know that her parents can’t afford her college tuition because they gave it all to attorneys who refused to protect their parent’s constitutional rights.
 Maybe the child needs to know why her parents became so passionate about changing the family law system.
 Maybe she needs to know the hell the parent went through to remain a parent in her life.
 The parents have a First Amendment right to communicate this valuable information and the child has a First Amendment right to receive this information.

-The standard is the minimum reasonable needs of the child.
+The standard is the minimum reasonable needs of the child as the Supreme Court has already articulated.
 The Constitution doesn’t say that the rights of the “better” parents are protected.
 The Constitution says that the rights of all parents able to meet the minimum reasonable needs of the child are protected.

 This section 4 is actually good and should be kept.
 States enforce and provide criminal penalties for individuals who violate the rights of others in every other area.
 I believe that there should be criminal penalties associated with violating custody or time-sharing orders.